Our Range of Programs at LMB

 - Intermediate/advanced levels – Basic Program

-- Everyday Dharma – occasional talks and study groups on life skills
+- Everyday Dharma – talks and study groups on integrating dharma into daily life

-Registration is not necessary for our on-going meditations.
+Registration is not necessary for our ongoing meditations.
 Drop-ins are welcome.
+No background required.

 We offer a regular schedule of pujas – daily, monthly, and on special holy days: Medicine Buddha Puja, Chittamani Tara Puja, Guru Puja (Lama Chöpa), Shakyamuni Buddha Puja, and others.
 Puja is a Sanskrit word which means to please.
 The purpose is to purify obstacles and to accumulate positive imprints so that we ourselves can become that enlightened being.
 See more about pujas…